danitrod/gignore/README.md

 ## Installation

-To install this tool, you will need to have [Cargo, the rust package manager](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.
+To install this tool, you will need to have [Cargo, the Rust package manager](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.
 Once you have it, you can simply run `cargo install gitignore`.

 ## Getting started